Summary of Chapter 5. Dealing with sizes

 Empirically fitting text

 Another way to fit text to a rectangle is to empirically calculate the rendered text size and adjust it up or down.
-A program can call
+The program in the book calls

 GetSizeRequest on a visual element to obtain the element's desired size.
-For a
+That method has been deprecated, and programs should instead call [

 Label, the first argument should be the width of the container (to allow wrapping), while the second argument should be set to